The Conduct Advising Office is now available both in-person (Student Union 305F) and remotely through the Intake Form.

-Conduct Advisors are a team of students who advocate on behalf of other students involved in the conduct process.
-We are a subsidiary of the Student Government Association that works to promote shared governance between students and the administration while protecting students' rights.
+The Conduct Advisors are a team of students who advocate on behalf of other students involved in the conduct process.
+We are a subsidiary of the SGA that works to promote shared governance between students and the administration while protecting students' rights.
 Conduct Advisors are trained to understand the Code of Student Conduct, Residential Life policies, and hearing board procedures.
-This service is completely FREE.

-We attend conduct conferences, hearings and sanction hearings with students.
-While we do not speak on anyone's behalf, we can advise you throughout the meeting and ensure your rights are being protected.
+We will attend administrative meetings, hearings and sanction review hearings with students.
+All of our services are completely free.
+While we unable to speak anyone's behalf, we can help prepare you for, and advise you throughout the meeting to ensure your rights are being protected.

 We are also a support system that can refer you to additional resources.

-Once you fill out an intake form, we will contact you to meet.
-During our meetings, we can explain the conduct process, review any documents relating to the case with you, explain possible options and help you come to a decision that works for you.
+After filling out an intake form we will get in touch about meeting with you to explain the conduct process, review any documents relating to your case, explain possible options, and help you come to a decision that works for you.
 We also help prepare appeals and revise any statements you may want to submit.
-Our office is also open 9-5, Monday-Friday.
-You can also call us at (413) 545-1272 or e-mail: firstname.lastname@example.org
+Feel free to email the office if you have questions or are unsure about how best to proceed.

-Ideally, you should e-mail us or submit an intake form immediately after you receive your notice of charge so you can set up your appointment.
+Ideally, you should come to the SGA office, email us or submit an intake form immediately after you receive your notice of charge so you can set up your appointment.